by John Richardson

 Looking at the photograph of the Ashbury school closing ceremony today, I can’t tell whether the ties are heading up towards the sky or down to the ground.
 Is this a moment of ecstatic release or are the open hands seeking to hold onto a time that has already slipped away?
 Are the students letting go of, or reaching for, the ties that have carried them through childhood and adolescence?

 Perhaps the hands of the young women and men, the students I have taught and whose achievements I have celebrated along the way, are both releasing and beseeching.
 Like all of us, they want to let go almost as much as they want to hold on.

 I realize that, paradoxically, we celebrate in light of loss.

-Glebe resident John M. Richardson teaches at the University of Ottawa Faculty of Education.
+Teacher and author Dr. John M. Richardson is head of English at Ashbury College and adjunct professor at the University of Ottawa Faculty of Education.